yhshin11/dotfiles/README.md

 # dotfiles

 Dotfiles for some tools that I use.
-Create symlinks into relevant paths.
+Create symlinks into relevant paths so that the config files are accessible at expected paths, e.g. `~/.zshrc` for zsh startup file.

+This repository is mostly here for my personal convenience, but feel free to borrow/steal whatever you find useful.

 ## Clean setup